dxxmsdxy/onchain-canon/README.md

 ![oc-gray](https://github.com/dxxmsdxy/On-Chain-Canon/assets/154453317/216369ae-6f6a-4c0b-bb8d-737aafd9aeab)

-On-chain Canon (OC)
+Onchain Canon (OC)
 ===================
-***A standard for on-chain IP and attribution on Bitcoin.***
+***A standard for onchain IP and attribution on Bitcoin.***

-On-chain Canon (OC) is an experimental standard for decentralized on-chain IP.
-Use the OC standard in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.
+Onchain Canon (OC) is an experimental standard for decentralized onchain IP.
+Use the OC standard in combination with parent-child inscriptions to represent onchain IP provenance, attribution, and ownership.

 An OC inscription is a composable, recursive IP primitive tailored to the Bitcoin and Ordinal protocols.